Can seven women stop the most powerful army the world has seen?

 Then a friend suggests the ever-caring Coral possesses a power well beyond what she or anyone else imagines.
 Does she?
 And why is the idea so appealing?

-When Coral’s big sister loses faith in the army and decides to craft a way to use magic to save Ilari from the Mongols, she decides Coral’s formidable talent is what the realm needs.
+When Coral’s big sister loses faith in the army and decides to craft a way to use magic to save Ilari, she decides Coral’s formidable talent is what the realm needs.
 Can Coral raise a baby, placate an absent military husband who thinks he’s stopping the invasion, and help her sister save her homeland?

-She’s the One Who Cares Too Much will be available on Amazon in paperback and for Kindle in February 2021.
+She’s the One Who Cares Too Much is available at most retailers.

 She’s the One Who Gets in Fights